 This shampoo is for dry-normal hair.
 It's sulfate and protein free.My hair is slightly dry, medium textured, short, wavy/curly, and color-treated.
 I use a gel and then let my hair either air dry or I set it on velcro rollers.This shampoo works well with my hair and scalp.
-I wash my hair every seven days, so it needs two shampoos.
-I use this shampoo first and then use L'Oreal's Intense Moisturizing Shampoo for the second washing.
-I use a volumizing conditioner.
+I wash my hair twice a week, and follow the shampoo with a volumizing conditioner.
 My hair is sufficiently moisturized, shines, and has body.

 on 10/30/2015 12:44:00 PM

 I love everything about this shampoo except for the smell as I am not a fan of vanilla.I am currently trying to save my hair from protein overload so I have been sticking to this shampoo (and actually pairing it with L'Oreal Ultra Sleek conditioner) for the past couple of weeks.
 This shampoo lathers A LOT which was unexpected as it doesn't contain sulphates.
 It leaves hair really clean but moisturized.
 It works wonderfully for my hair in combination with the Ultra Sleek conditioner and my ends finally feel soft again.